Skip to content

 Short answers, pulled from the story.

-The Japan Aerospace Exploration Agency was established on the 1st of October 2003.
-This entity resulted from the merger of three previously independent organizations including the Institute of Space and Astronautical Science, the National Aerospace Laboratory, and the National Space Development Agency.
+JAXA was founded on the 1st of October 2003 through the merger of three organizations: the Institute of Space and Astronautical Science, the National Aerospace Laboratory of Japan, and the National Space Development Agency of Japan.
+It was established as an Independent Administrative Institution administered by Japan's Ministry of Education, Culture, Sports, Science and Technology.

-What is the history of JAXA rocket development programs?
+What is the JAXA H3 rocket and what replaced the H-IIA?